matwey/ov_ftdi/README.md

 There is basic integration with Wireshark using the extcap interface.
 The ovextcap available at https://github.com/matwey/libopenvizsla is known to work on Windows and Linux.

-There is no code to aggregate packets into transfers.
-Future Wireshark versions will reassemble packets into transfers and pass the data to upper layer dissectors (HID, Audio, Mass Storage, CCID, DFU, etc.).
-The Wireshark dissector progress is tracked at https://bugs.wireshark.org/bugzilla/show_bug.cgi?id=15908
+Since Wireshark 3.6.0, USBLL packet reassembly is supported.
+Wireshark will now reassemble packets into transfers and pass the data to upper layer dissectors (HID, Audio, Mass Storage, CCID, DFU, etc.).
+Use the filter expression `!(frame.protocols == "usbll")` to hide low level packets.

-There's **no integration with other tools** like [sigrok](https://sigrok.org/) or the [virtual-usb-analyzer](http://vusb-analyzer.sourceforge.net/).
-Integration with sigrok would be nice to show the packet level of USB.
+There's **no integration with other tools** like [sigrok](https://sigrok.org/) or the [virtual-usb-analyzer](http://vusb-analyzer.sourceforge.net/) mainly due to feature overlapping with existing tools and/or lack of developer interests.

 At least partly due to the lack of availability of boards, there hasn't been any progress over the years, particularly not with the original project founder bushing